Plan to fulfill the expectations of those who created or sponsored the EA group. After all, they pay the bill. So ask them what they expect.

 In my experience, they would want to know how to select technology, what are the options, how to justify choices in order to minimise the cost and risk of IT.
 For that, they want you to come with principles and technology guidelines.

 They do also IT strategy and roadmapping.
-They usually come with a few principles which seldom pass the practice test.
+They usually come with a few principles which pass the practice test only occasionally.

 The problem is how to do the modeling in an integrated manner.
 You need a framework that integrates the parts.
-Today's frameworks seldom do that, if any.
+Today's frameworks don't do that.
 The design should also start from the big picture, top-down, from a single page architecture cascading down to detailed domain architectures.
 I, personally, have seen no such architecture model till now.

 * your architecture models to fit in the integrated and coherent EA whole